Table of Contents

 Speech recognition optimization

 Some speech recognition solutions are better at understanding particular languages and accents than others.
-For example, the best solution for Polish may be different to the best solution for Thai.
+For example, the best solution for Polish may be different from the best solution for Thai.

 Flexibility here is key as speech recognition solutions continue to improve, which is why we test different speech recognition providers to find the best one for each project.
 On top of this, we use machine learning to add an additional layer of optimisation to each stage of a conversation.
 This ensures the most accurate transcriptions regardless of call quality or accent.

-Think of this as the technology equivalent of accent training, applied phrase by phrase.
+Think of this as the generative AI equivalent of accent training, applied phrase by phrase.

 Pre-trained speech encoder in multiple languages